Link Search Menu Expand Document

 var attributes = PropertyValueAttributeMapper.Get<Customer>(e => e.FirstName);

-We recommend to use the PropertyValueAttributeCache class when retrieving the cached property value attributes.
-This is to maximize the reusability and performance.
+Use PropertyValueAttributeCache when retrieving cached property value attributes to maximize reusability and performance.

 var attributes = PropertyValueAttributeCache.Get<Customer>(e => e.FirstName);